The Travelers Championship: Winners Will Have to Go Super-Low at Least Once in the Week

 The Travelers Championship Odds

-Get up to a $600 sign-up bonus at BetMGM today or check out more offers and promo codes for the best online sportsbooks.
+Odds from BetMGM.
+Sign up today to take advantage of a $1000 Risk-Free bet or check out more offers and promo codes for the best online sportsbooks.

 |Patrick Cantlay||+1600 |

 |Jordan Spieth||+2500 |

 |Joaquin Niemann||+2800 |

 Mito Pereira is the outright pick at +5000 each way with bet365

 Davis Riley to win at +4000 and top 10 at +400 with DraftKings

 Rory McIlroy to beat Scottie Scheffler in a matchbet at -110 with BetMGM